strategy, marketing mix, customer relationship management

 The purpose of this exercise is for students to consider the financial consequences of various strategic decisions.
 Their goal is to increase overall profitability of this music festival event, while ensuring the foundation of a logical marketing strategy.

-The spreadsheet is very easy to use and only allows students to enter future values, while providing historical information to assist with the case.
+Please note that the spreadsheet is very easy to use and only allows students to enter future values (forecasts), while providing historical information to assist with the case.

 By way of background, the music festival attracts a mix of both local and visiting people (around 50/50).
 This means that any potential for growth is likely to come from people from outside the regional city.
 Therefore, a challenge is how to interest and attract potential visitors from an array of geographic areas, but with a fairly limited promotional budget.